AIOmarRehan/CNN_Autoencoder_For_Image_Denoising/README.md

 A practical walkthrough of how I built and trained a deep-learning model to denoise images and boost classification performance.

 When I first started working with image-classification tasks, I noticed something that kept hurting my models: **noise**.
-Even small distortions—random dots, compression artifacts, sensor noise—were enough to confuse the classifier.
+Even small distortions, random dots, compression artifacts, sensor noise, were enough to confuse the classifier.

 The obvious solution was to train on noisy data… but that never felt elegant.
 Instead, I wanted a **preprocessing model** whose sole job is to take a noisy image and return a clean version of it.
 The classifier would then work on much better input.